jpritikin/coach/content/docs/me/psychoactive/cannabis/_index.md

 - THC (Δ8-THC or Δ9-THC) offers a relaxing high.
 - Δ10-THC (actually 70% Δ10-THC, 22% Δ8-THC) offers an energizing head high.
 - HHC (hexahydrocannabinol) feels similar to Δ8-THC, but distributed unevenly across the body.
 Most of the effect is from the neck up, with some sensation from the waist up.
 The high is roughly balanced between energizing and relaxing.
-Weird. 👎
+Weird.[^turkey-hhc] 👎

 My tentative take is that there are not that many real choices for euphoriants.
 There are substances with different potency and duration, but most of the variety in subjective effect is obtained through pairing with potentiators.